-ABSENCE AND ATTENDANCE POLICY This policy was adopted: September 2022 This policy was last reviewed: This version replaces the 2019 version This policy will be reviewed: September 2023 Source: Local Authority Guidance/ School/DfE guidance/EPS ARNA guidance Our School Vision and Core Values At Berry Hill, our ethos is built upon three simple values: Be Kind, Work Hard, Be Brave.
-Our aim is to produce outstanding individuals who know the importance of kindness, hard work and being brave and who will leave us with a sense of responsibility to make positive contributions to society.
-We want our pupils to achieve well in all areas and make good progress in relation to their starting points.
-To achieve this, pupils must attend school every day possible.
-ABSENCE AND ATTENDANCE POLICY We are committed to meeting our obligations with regards to school attendance by: - o Promoting good attendance and reducing absence, including persistent absence - o Ensuring every pupil has access to full-time education to which they are entitled - Acting early to address patterns of absence We will also support parents to perform their legal duty to ensure their children of compulsory school age attend regularly, and will promote and support punctuality in attending lessons.
+ABSENCE AND ATTENDANCE POLICY This policy was adopted: January 2024 This policy was last reviewed: This version replaces the 2022 version This policy will be reviewed: September 2025 Source: Local Authority Guidance/ School/DfE guidance/EPS ARNA guidance Our School Vision and Core Values Berry Hill's ethos of "Be Kind, Work Hard, Be Brave" centres around supporting pupils to be brave enough to aim high, to work hard to achieve their goals, whilst at the same time helping our young people to grow into thoughtful and considerate members of society.
+This framework is entirely reliant on good attendance ABSENCE AND ATTENDANCE POLICY We are committed to meeting our obligations with regards to school attendance by: - Promoting good attendance and reducing absence, including persistent absence - o Ensuring every pupil has access to full-time education to which they are entitled - Acting early to address patterns of absence We will also support parents to perform their legal duty to ensure their children of compulsory school age attend regularly, and will promote and support punctuality in attending lessons.
 Legislation and Guidance This policy meets the requirements of the school attendance guidance from the Department for Education (DfE), and refers to the DfE's statutory guidance on school attendance parental responsibility measures.
-These documents are drawn from the following legislation setting out the legal powers and duties that govern school attendance: - o Part 6 of The Education Act 1996 - Part 3 of The Education Act 2002 - o Part 7 of The Education and Inspections Act 2006 - The Education (Pupil Registration) (England) Regulations 2006 (and 2010, 2011, 2013, 2016 amendments) - The Education (Penalty Notices) (England) (Amendment) Regulations 2013 This policy also refers to the DfE's guidance on the school census, which explains the persistent absence threshold, and to "Improving School Attendance" July 2021 Under section 7 of the Education Act 1996, the parent is responsible for making sure that their child of compulsory school age receives efficient full-time education that is suitable for the child's age, ability and aptitude.
+These documents are drawn from the following legislation setting out the legal powers and duties that govern school attendance: - o Part 6 of The Education Act 1996 - o Part 3 of The Education Act 2002 - Part 7 of The Education and Inspections Act 2006 - The Education (Pupil Registration) (England) Regulations 2006 (and 2010, 2011, 2013, 2016 amendments) - o The Education (Penalty Notices) (England) (Amendment) Regulations 2013 This policy also refers to the DfE's guidance on the school census, which explains the persistent absence threshold, and to "Improving School Attendance" July 2021 Under section 7 of the Education Act 1996, the parent is responsible for making sure that their child of compulsory school age receives efficient full-time education that is suitable for the child's age, ability and aptitude.
 Roles and responsibilities The governing board is responsible for monitoring attendance figures for the whole school, including key groups, on at least a termly basis.
 It also holds the headteacher to account for the implementation of this policy.
 The headteacher is responsible for: